microsoft/api-guidelines/graph/omitting-properties.md

 ## `omitted` annotation

-Returing `null` values or implicitly hiding properties creates ambiguity and does not promote correct app logic.
-Instead, when the server decides to omit property values, it should explictly state that properties are omitted in the response.
+Returning `null` values or implicitly hiding properties creates ambiguity and does not promote correct app logic.
+Instead, when the server decides to omit property values, it should explicitly state that properties are omitted in the response.

 When a property is omitted, it should still be returned with a `null` value; this allows client code that expects the property to work seamlessly and makes the handling of the annotations optional.